-While numbers and counting seem to go hand in hand, rote counting on its own is very different from number identification, one to one correspondence, and subitizing.
-This snowflake counting game works on all 3 of those important skills with a fun and seasonal twist.
-It is a great math center or activity for preschoolers or kindergarteners to play this winter!
+Need a playful way to practice number identification, one-to-one correspondence AND subitizing?!
+You’re in luck.
+This snowflake counting game works on all 3 skills with a fun, seasonal twist.
+It’s a great math center or morning activity for preschoolers or kindergarteners to play this winter!

-This fun math activity is fairly quick to prepare, and hardly uses any printer ink!
+This fun counting game is fairly quick to prep and hardly uses any printer ink!

-I printed one set of the snowflake cards (you may want to print more depending on how many kids will be playing) and I laminated them so that I can use them multiple times in the classroom.
+I printed one set of the snowflake cards (you may want to print more depending on how many kids will be playing) and ran them through the laminator to make them durable enough for easy reuse.

 Snowflake Counting Game

-We first picked up a card and counted the snowflakes on it.
-Some kids were able to subitize the amount (recognize how many instantly without counting) while others needed to count one by one.
-Either way, we were making progress.
+First, we picked up a card and counted the snowflakes on it.
+Some kids were able to subitize the amount (recognize how many instantly without counting), while others needed to count one-by-one.
+Either way, we were making great progress.

-Once we figured out how many snowflakes, we searched for the matching number on a mitten.
+Once we figured out how many snowflakes were on the card, we searched for the matching number on a mitten.
 (When it snows, we need our mittens!)

-We first counted 1, 2, 3 snowflakes, so we searched, found, and colored the mitten with the number 3 on it.
+We counted 1, 2, 3 snowflakes, so we searched, found, and colored the mitten with the number 3 written on it.

-Then we picked up our next card, counted the snowflakes and colored the matching mittens until our recording sheet: a two!
+Then, we picked up our next card, counted the snowflakes, and colored the matching mitten on our recording sheet: a two!

 Grab Your Download

 Ready to play this fun winter math game with your own kids?
-Grab your copy of the snowflake counting game by clicking the button below and then hop over and grab our free gingerbread counting cards and elf decoder too!
+Snag your set below and then hop over and grab the jam-packed Winter Activity Pack in our shop or on Teachers Pay Teachers.
+It’s bursting with playful, hands-on math and literacy centers your kids will LOVE.